xyf2043/password-manager/README.md

 - As a user, I want to load my password list when app starts.

 ## Phase 4: Task 2
-- Choose Option 1: design a class that is robust
+- Choose Option 1: design a class that is robust.
-- In userList class, insertUser need to make sure no duplicated users in userList, there need to be a require clause originally.
+- In userList class, insertUser method need to make sure no duplicated users in userList, there need to be a require clause originally.
-- Because we need to avoid duplicated users in list, so the insertUser method could throw exception to prevent same user all to the list.
+- Because we need to avoid duplicated users in list, so the insertUser method could throw exception to prevent same user added to the list.

 ## Phase 4: Task 3
 - There could be the refactoring on the PasswordManagerApp since some panel and frame have same size and same position, which means we only need to change their text and title.
 - Therefore, I could write a method that create a format of panel and frame.
 If I need different panels, I just need to use setText for the panel.
-- Also, in passwordManagerApp, each function can be individual class to perform refactoring, like adding a user can be an individual class.
+- Also, in PasswordEditor, to perform refactoring,
+I can generate 'override equals' to identify whether the current user is same as the given user's password and username